Implant Assisted Removable Partial Dentures

 Sometimes we do not have the bone availability or the finances to place implants and have fixed bridges.
 An alternative treatment option is to utilize implants to support and retain removable partial dentures.
 These key implants may eliminate unsightly clasps, reduce the display of metal parts on the RPD and will increase the support, stability and retention of a final restoration.

 Here are a few patients that were treated by Drs.
-Chao or Luo to restore multiple missing teeth:
+Chao or Nguyen to restore multiple missing teeth: